Arunima-Bollampally/Heineken-Operations/README.md

-# Heineken-Operations
+# Heineken-Global logistics and sustainable practices in beverage production and distribution.
-Global logistics and sustainable practices in beverage production and distribution.
+Heineken, operating in 190+ countries with €23B annual revenue, is redefining global logistics through sustainability and technology.
+It boasts top ESG scores, invests in renewable energy (e.g., Europe’s largest solar thermal plant in Seville), and deploys electric trucks.
+Using Digital Twins, AI, machine learning, and smart warehousing, it optimizes efficiency, reduces downtime, and mitigates risks via local sourcing.
+The strategy targets scaling Digital Twins across all 165+ breweries for consistent, sustainable global operations.